Gowri Parvati Bayi: Ministerial changes

 The Maharani's first act after coming to power was to appoint a new Dewan or Prime Minister to her state, as Dewan Devan Padmanabhan had died and state affairs were being conducted by his deputy Bappu Rao.
 In 1815 Sanku Annavi Pillai was appointed to the position but was soon found to be incapable of handling his difficult office and within two months he was removed.
-After ten months following the suggestion of the British Resident, Col. Munro, Raman Menon, a Judge of the Huzhur Court of Travancore was appointed Dewan.
+After ten months, following the suggestion of the British Resident, John Munro, 9th of Teaninich, Raman Menon, a Judge of the Huzhur Court of Travancore was appointed Dewan.
 However, differences of opinion arose between Dewan Raman Menon and the British Resident and hence Raman Menon was relocated to an inferior office in 1817, at which point he preferred to retire from service entirely.
-It may be of interest to note that Dewan Raman Menon was the great grandfather of Krishna Menon, the reputed Indian diplomat of the 20th century, and the ancestor of the Vengalil family.
+It may be of interest to note that Dewan Raman Menon was the great-grandfather of Krishna Menon, the reputed Indian diplomat of the 20th century, and the ancestor of the Vengalil family.
 In his stead a deputy known as Reddy Rao was appointed Dewan as he was close to the Resident in September 1817.
 He successfully reigned until the year 1821.
 In 1819 the British Resident Col. Munro resigned his office and a new Resident Col. McDowell succeeded him as the British Representative in Travancore.
 His assistant, Vencatta Rao, caused a falling out between him and the Dewan and in 1821 Vencatta Rao became Dewan of Travancore.
 He remained Dewan till the year 1830.